County Administrator: Job Description, Duties and Salary

 The county administrator is the county's chief executive officer and reports to the county's elected governing board.
 Department heads, such as the manager of the water department or the chief of police, might report to the county administrator.
 The county administrator briefs the board on pertinent issues and then makes sure the board's decisions are enacted.

 County administrators generally work in government administration buildings.
-They may attend meetings in the evening and can be on call at all hours for emergencies.
 They often travel within the county and to nearby jurisdictions.
-County administrators may occasionally attend conventions and other events out of town.
+In addition, county administrators may occasionally attend conventions and other events out of town.

 County Administrator Job Duties